seanbaxter/DirectXShaderCompiler/docs/HowToSetUpLLVMStyleRTTI.rst

    Bases and Deeper Hierarchies`_ for more information about how to extend this example to more general hierarchies.

-Although for this small example setting up LLVM-style RTTI seems like a lot of "boilerplate", if your classes are doing anything interesting then this will end up being a tiny fraction of the code.
+Although for this small example setting up LLVM37-style RTTI seems like a lot of "boilerplate", if your classes are doing anything interesting then this will end up being a tiny fraction of the code.